 15. Usage of direct payments may have peaked

 The proportion of service users receiving direct payments fell again in 2018/19

 Direct payments – cash paid to an individual to allow them to purchase their own care – should in theory allow people greater choice over the services they receive.
 Yet the numbers taking up direct payments have been falling since 2016/17 and the proportion has levelled off at around 28 per cent.
 Working-age adults are far more likely to use direct payments than older people – 39.9 per cent and 17.6 per cent respectively.

 - What is a direct payment?

 Since 2015, everyone receiving support in the community from their local authority must receive a personal budget setting out the money allocated to meet their needs.
-People can choose how to receive their personal budget and one option is a direct payment – actual cash for the person to organise and pay for their care and support themselves (often by directly hiring people to work for them as personal assistants who will carry out a wide range of support in the home, at leisure or in work).
+People can choose how to receive their personal budget.
+One option is a direct payment – money paid to the person to organise and pay for their own care and support themselves (often by hiring someone to work for them as a personal assistant who carries out a wide range of support tasks for them in the home, at leisure or in work).

 There is likely to be more than one reason why direct payments appear to be falling after having peaked.
 Opting for direct payment requires more involvement and responsibility than simply receiving a service, and people need support to manage one.
 However, service user groups say some local authorities offer far more support than others.
 This may reflect different approaches to personal budgets by local authorities or even individual social workers within those authorities.